 Take in the view of the Roman Temple of Hercules

-One of the coolest things to do in Amman is visiting the Roman Temple of Hercules, which is located inside the Citadel.
-Yet, what I am sure you will enjoy even more is admiring if from a distance.
-The remaining pillars that can be seen from various places in town.
+Located inside the Citadel, I am sure you will enjoy even more admiring it from a distance.
+The remaining pillars can be seen from various places in town.
 Not far from the temple, there is a fantastic lookout from where you can instead get views of the modern city.

 Visit King Abdullah Mosque

-One of the most unique things to do in Amman is paying a visit to King Abdullah Mosque – what’s unique about it is that this is the only mosque in Amman that is open to tourists.
-The mosque was completed in 1989 and can house up to 10000 worshippers – 7000 inside and 3000 in the courtyard.
+Also known as the Blue Mosque, King Abdullah Mosque was completed in 1989 and can house up to 10000 worshippers – 7000 inside and 3000 in the courtyard.
 There is a small section that can also house up to 500 women.

 Women will have to cover their head before getting in – head-dress is available at the entrance of the mosque.
 Modest clothing is necessary – you’ll have to cover your arms, legs, chest and back.
 Abayas are available as well.
 All visitors need to remove their shoes before entering.

 PRACTICAL INFORMATION: The mosque is open Saturdays to Thursdays from 8:00 to 11:00 am and from 12:30 to 2:00 pm.
 Admission is JD2.

 One of the best places to visit in Amman, it’s located in King Talal Street, close to the Souq Al-Sukar and the Souq Bukharia markets, the most famous in town.
 It was built in 1932 on top of a 7th century mosque.
 The site is open to tourists but you have to be dressed modestly.